 Aside from the symptoms of postpartum depression described above, you may also experience some of the following related conditions that sometimes stem from pregnancy and/or childbirth:

-Postpartum psychosis: Postpartum psychosis is much rarer than other kinds of perinatal mental health challenges.
+- Postpartum psychosis: Postpartum psychosis is much rarer than other kinds of perinatal mental health challenges.
 It may include delusions, hallucinations, or otherwise disturbed thought and behavior in the period after a baby’s birth.
 Women who have previously been diagnosed with bipolar disorder or schizophrenia are more likely than the general population to experience postpartum psychosis.
+If you are experiencing any of these symptoms, seek help immediately by calling emergency services or going to the nearest hospital.

 What to do if you’re experiencing postpartum depression